trailofbits/algo/README.md

 ## SSH into Algo Server

-To SSH into the Algo server for administrative purposes you can use the example command below by replacing `ip` with your own:
+To SSH into the Algo server for administrative purposes you can log into Terminal, go to the algo directory, and then use the command listed on the success message:

- `ssh root@ip -i ~/.ssh/algo.pem`
+ `ssh -i configs/algo.pem user@ip`

-If you find yourself regularly logging into Algo then it will be useful to load your Algo ssh key automatically.
+where `user` is either `root` or `ubuntu` as listed on the success message, and `ip` is the IP address of your Algo server.
+If you find yourself regularly logging into the server then it will be useful to load your Algo ssh key automatically.
 Add the following snippet to the bottom of `~/.bash_profile` to add it to your shell environment permanently.

  `ssh-add ~/.ssh/algo > /dev/null 2>&1`

-Note the admin username is `ubuntu` instead of `root` on providers other than Digital Ocean.

 ## Adding or Removing Users